 High in vitamin C, potassium, iron, as well as dietary fiber, matcha is also enjoyed to help maintain a healthy weight and burning fat.
-In addition, it has a wonderful ability of producing a calming, meditative benefits when consumed.
+In addition, it has a wonderful ability to produce calming, meditative benefits when consumed.
 A welcome respite in our modern lifestyle.

 Does Matcha Contain any Caffeine?

 Matcha does have caffeine, but unlike coffee, it is absorbed slower by our bodies because of L-Theanine in the green tea.
-With that reason, drinking matcha provides a longer lasting, natural and steady energy without the crashing effect to the system, making it a great alternative to coffee.
+With that reason, drinking matcha provides longer-lasting, natural and steady energy without the crashing effect on the system, making it a great alternative to coffee.